-When starting seeds, they require little or no nutrition to germinate.
-This is because the seeds themselves contain the necessary nutrition to get started.
-All that a seed needs to begin germination is water and an ideal temperature.
+When starting pepper seeds, they require little or no nutrition to germinate.
+This is because the seeds themselves contain the necessary nutrients to get started.
+All that a pepper seed needs to begin germination is water, oxygen and warmth.

-For peppers, the best seed starting soil is something organic with good aeration.
-This mix found on Amazon will work well, as it contains peat moss and perlite to promote healthy root structure.
+For peppers, the best seed starting mix is something organic with good aeration.
+This mix on Amazon will work well, as it contains peat moss and perlite to promote healthy root structure.

-Tip: It is important to use new seed starting soil when starting plants indoors to avoid insects and mold.
-Using leftover seed starter indoors can invite these pests into your home.
-Beware!
+Tip: It is important to use fresh soil when starting plants indoors to avoid insects.
+Using leftover soil from outdoors can invite pests into your home, so beware!